jnthorp/jnthorp.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm John.
-I'm a PhD candidate in cognitive neuroscience.
+I'm a Lecturer in the Discipline of Psychology.
 I think a lot about how neural geometry supports human behavior and experiences.
 I care deeply about how we can apply these principles to the classroom.
 I've also played a lot of instruments in a lot of bands.
 These interests have left me with a very particular, somewhat non-sequitir set of skills and projects that I'd like to tell you about here.
 {style="text-align: center;"}